Chore jacket: Adoption in the United States

 Mitt Romney (center) wearing a beige barn jacket.

 By the 1890s, the French chore jacket had reached North America, where it was adopted by rural Midwestern workers and evolved into the barn jacket, a term linked to its use for farm and barn work.
 Farmers and outdoor workers valued it for its durability and warmth, particularly during the colder months.

 During the 1920s, the garment was being mass-produced in the United States, most notably by the workwear company Carhartt, whose 1917 version introduced notable innovations such as a corduroy-lined collar, triple-stitched seams, copper-riveted pockets, and a sturdier cut suited to harsh conditions.
 Other American companies, including L.L.
 Bean, further diversified the style with new fabrics and colors, leading to variants made from waxed canvas, a material still popular in contemporary fashion.

+At least until the 1940s, the garment was being worn as Los Angeles County Jail clothing, and as costuming in Hollywood movies.

 Cultural evolution

 The jacket transitioned into mainstream fashion during the 1990s.
 Brands like J.Crew, Lands' End, Burberry, and Ralph Lauren reinterpreted the jacket as a preppy wardrobe essential evoking nostalgia for traditional craftsmanship and outdoor life.
+J.Crew's version was designed by Sid Mashburn, the firm's first menswear designer.
 Transcending its utilitarian roots, it became a symbol of rugged, understated Americana, worn by royal figures like Queen Elizabeth II and Princess Diana, and embraced by urban subcultures such as Dimes Square hipsters in New York.
 In the 2000s, the chore jacket gained popularity as an item of smart casual attire in Western countries, particularly among creative professionals.
 American photographer Bill Cunningham (1929–2016) was known for his penchant for blue French chore jackets.

 In the early 21st century, the chore jacket entered the realm of high fashion, appearing on the runways of Valentino, Balenciaga, Loewe, Fendi, and Prada.
 Modern iterations have included cropped silhouettes, exaggerated pockets, and luxury fabrics, confirming its evolution from workwear staple to an enduring icon of functional elegance.

 By 2016, all menswear brands in the United Kingdom were offering cotton chore jackets.
 In the 2020s, chore jackets were commonly used as uniforms for restaurant serving staff in the U.S.